 by Iván Fischer, Artistic Director

 It is like going back to the sources.
-The magnificent Teatro Olimpico has been completed around 1600 while intellectuals of the Florence Camerata discussed how to revive ancient Greek and Roman theatre.
+The magnificent Teatro Olimpico has been completed around 1600 while intellectuals of the Florence Camerata discussed how to revive ancient Greek and Roman theater.

 Was this beautiful stage design built for one production only?